NandhanThiravia/Graph_Theory/README.md

 17. Find Mother Vertex in a Directed Graph.
 [MotherVertex]
 18. Algorithm to find the Largest Unit Area in a Matrix containing 1s and 0s.
 [Area]
 19. Algorithm to find the Time taken for the Fresh Oranges to Rot.
 [RottenOranges]
+20. Algorithm to find the Minimum number of swaps required to sort the Array.
+[MinSwapToSort]
+21. Algorithm to find shortest path for a Knight to reach Target in a Chess Board.
+[KnightProblem]